 This is our student photographers’ gallery, showcasing emerging photographers, absolute beginners, hobbyists and serious amateurs.
 It’s a snapshot selection of the many participants who have attended an Essaouira workshop over the years.
-Not only as a tool to show you what’s possible on location, it’s also an opportunity to pay homage to the range of talents that have passed through.
+Not only as a tool to show you what’s possible on location, but it’s also an opportunity to pay homage to the range of talents that have passed through.

-In putting it together I’ve revisited the photos I would have I helped to originally sequence.
+In putting it together I’ve revisited the photos I would have helped to originally sequence.
 To see these again has been a pleasure such is the variety of imagery.
 Here’s my brief take on the 15 selected for Creative Camera.

 Shauneen is confident with her camera and her images reflect this.
 She uses her telephoto lens intelligently, introducing foreground objects to edge the frame with interest, giving a 3D effect whilst correctly placing the focus points.

-Clare skilfully uses red as a motif and not blue which would be the obvious choice for many coming to Essaouira.
+Clare skillfully uses red as a motif and not blue which would be the obvious choice for many coming to Essaouira.
 By selecting red, as the smaller detail in the frame, blue coloured objects jostle for prominence, creating dynamic images.

 Shimona’s gallery shows a flattened perspective in looking at surfaces.
 Her last in the set was incorporated into the main page site.
 A striking image that shows the power of getting close to the right subjects and using a tilted angle.

-Anna’s series of square images probably contains one of the all time great, country market photos; a donkey looking at his owner’s cash haul for that morning.
+Anna’s series of square images probably contains one of the all-time great, country market photos; a donkey looking at his owner’s cash haul for that morning.
 The square aspect ratio can work very well with tightly cropped subjects.